She's up! Whitmore 1st woman to start Atlantic League game

 The 23-year-old Whitmore cracked manager Edgardo Alfonzo’s lineup for the FerryHawks’ game at the Gastonia Honey Hunters.

-Whitmore, a right-handed hitter, struck out in her first at-bat.
-She was hit by a pitch in the second — she hustled toward first base after being struck in the arm by a breaking pitch — and flied out to right in her third time up.
+Whitmore, a right-handed hitter, went 0 for 2.
+She struck out in her first at-bat, was hit by a pitch in the second — she hustled toward first base after being struck in the arm by a breaking pitch — and flied out to right in her third time up.
+She was then pulled for a pinch-hitter in a 10-5 loss.

+Flawless in the field, Whitmore caught a couple of flyballs hit in her direction.

 Whitmore had previously come off the bench for Staten Island, making her debut on April 21 at Charleston as a pinch-runner with two outs in the ninth inning.